Over 1 day

 Choose a Stain or Sealant

-- Conduct a water drop test on the deck by pouring a few drops of water on a deck board.
+- Conduct a water drop test by pouring a few drops of water on a deck board.
 If the board absorbs the water, the deck definitely needs sealing for protection.
 If the water beads, the wood is already sealed and may only need cleaning, unless you want to change its appearance.

 - Stains color the wood and give your deck a new look.
 Most new types of exterior wood stain are formulated with sealants, so you only need to apply one product.